dnajd/pyrest/README.md

 PyRest
 ======

-Example of python rest with flask
+Example building rest services in python and interacting with DynamoDB

 Setup
 =====